 The Gerstenbergers were also staunch advocates of sustainable, organic farming and gardening.
 This theme is echoed by the HCCF’s second project: providing targeted, small-scale grants ($500 - $2,500) to Upper Valley non-profits.

-inShape (West Central Behavioral Health) mentored services for mentally ill clients $2,250 meant to improve quality of life and long-term health (community service)
+Provides mentored food and exercise services to the mentally ill to improve their quality of life and long-term health.

 The $2,500 Gerstenberger Scholarship went to Melissa K. Scanlan of Norwich, VT.
 Ms. Scanlan is the director of the New Economy Law Center at Vermont Law School.
 She will be a Senior Fulbright Scholar at the University of Alicante, in Spain, where she will research the environmental goals and impacts of the highly successful Mondragón cooperative, the parent to 111 co-ops.